 - But Emma isn’t about slavery or dying in childbirth, it’s about land enclosure.
 Kelly says there is a “preoccupation with land enclosure” in the novel.
 Yet, despite this preoccupation, the word “enclosure” doesn’t appear in Emma.
 Not once.

-- It's mentioned twice in Sense & Sensibility.
-But Sense & Sensibility isn’t about land enclosure, it’s a protest against primogeniture, the practice of leaving the estate to the oldest son.
-Yet, heirs and inheriting feature in all the novels, such as in Pride & Prejudice, when Colonel Fitzwilliam says that younger sons can't marry where they like.
+- It's mentioned twice in Sense and Sensibility.
+But Sense and Sensibility isn’t about land enclosure, it’s a protest against primogeniture, the practice of leaving the estate to the oldest son.
+Yet, heirs and inheriting feature in all the novels, such as in Pride and Prejudice, when Colonel Fitzwilliam says that younger sons can't marry where they like.

-- But Pride & Prejudice isn’t about primogeniture, it’s about class distinctions.
+- But Pride and Prejudice isn’t about primogeniture, it’s about class distinctions.
 But Emma and Persuasion have plenty of explicit discussions about rank and class.

 - But Persuasion isn’t about class distinctions.
 It’s about the uncertainty of human events.
 Although it is Emma who exclaims: "Was it new for any thing in this world to be unequal, inconsistent, incongruous—or for chance and circumstance (as second causes) to direct the human fate?"

 Thesis: Austen is advocating class overthrow in Pride & Prejudice.